 TO ADOPT A CONFLICT OF INTEREST POLICY

 WHEREAS, the New Mexico Credentialing Board for Behavioral Health Professionals (NMCBBHP) desires to adopt a conflict of interest policy, be it:

-The undersigned hereby certifies that we are the duly elected and qualified Board of Directors of NMCBBHP that the foregoing is a true record of a resolution duly adopted at a meeting of the Board of Directors on February 3, 2017 and that said resolution is now in full force and effect without modification or rescission.
+The undersigned hereby certifies that we are the duly elected and qualified Board of Directors of NMCBBHP that the foregoing is a true record of a resolution duly adopted at a meeting of the Board of Directors on January 5, 2018, and that said resolution is now in full force and effect without modification or rescission.